databricks/scala-style-guide/README.md

 ### <a name='pattern-matching'>Pattern Matching</a>

-- For functions whose entire body is a pattern match expression, put the match on the same line as the function declaration if possible to reduce one level of indentation.
+- For method whose entire body is a pattern match expression, put the match on the same line as the method declaration if possible to reduce one level of indentation.
   ```scala
   def test(msg: Message): Unit = msg match {
     case ...